AFASSoftware/maquette/docs/API.md

 ## VNode

 A virtual representation of a DOM Node.
-This object is not meant to be used outside the maquette framework.
+This object is not meant to be used outside the maquette library.
 It is assumed to be immutable.